rhys-thomas-QA/Grab-Latest-App-Center-Builds/README.md

 This script is to run before tests to get the latest app builds from Microsoft App Center so you are running your tests against the very latest app build.
 ## Install
 Install all packages with npm install.
-Make sure you have your environment variables set up with your Microsoft app center api key, and your app secrets.
+Setup a .env file with your app center API key with the syntax `MS_APP_CENTER_KEY=`
+If you are getting a 401 then you dont have the right access permissons to hit the app center api, and will need to contact devops to give you this access.
-Run the script with `yarn pretest` or `node tests/pullLatestBuilds.js`.
+Run the script with `yarn test` or `node tests/pullLatestBuilds.js`.